Melissa Lucio execution: Texas court issues stay - NewsBreak

 “I was wrong to sentence Melissa.
 I pray it is not too late to right the wrongs,” juror Johnny Galvan said on April 12.

 The Texas Court of Criminal Appeals granted a request by Lucio’s lawyers for a stay of execution so a lower court can review her claims that new evidence would exonerate her.
-It was not immediately known when the lower court would begin reviewing her case.20 Texas lawmakers call for Melissa Lucio’s execution to be canceled
+It was not immediately known when the lower court would begin reviewing her case.Minor arrested after 19-year-old struck, killed in Woodland

 The execution stay was announced minutes before the Texas Board of Pardons and Paroles had been set to consider her clemency application to either commute her death sentence or grant her a 120-day reprieve.